BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/DeleteAlbumsId.md

 Notes:

 - The verdict that confirms the deletion fails, because the JSONPlaceholder REST API does not really delete the album.
-That is intentional, and documented at the website.
+That is intentional, and is documented at the website.

 [Prev](./GetAlbumsId.md)